lexibank/hantganbangime/README.md

 > Hantgan, Abbie and List, Johann-Mattis (2018): Bangime.
 Secret language, language isolate, or language island?
 Journal of Language Contact.

-This dataset is licensed under a GPL license
+This dataset is licensed under a CCBY-NC license

 Available online at https://github.com/lingpy/language-island-paper